Mushroom Identification Basics

 Gills and Pores/Tubes

 The gills and tubes vary depending on the species.
-Important characteristics are the width, thickness, and density of the discs, any branches present, and the way in which they are attached to the stem.
+Important characteristics are the width, thickness, and density of the gills, any branches present, and the way in which they are attached to the stem.
 The colour of the gills and tubes is also an important feature.

 How a mushroom's gills are attached to the stem is important when identifying mushrooms.
 The following is a list of the standard types of gill attachments.